anonymous-cucumber/cameras-scrapper/readme.md

 ```
 docker-compose exec project node console.js scrap <source> [additionnal params]
 ```
-**< source >** : Mandatory, which source we want to scrap.
-Existing sources are enumerated at the beginning of this file **[additional params]** : Optionnal, it's a simple string.
+**< source >** : Mandatory, what source we want to scrap.
+Existing sources are enumerated at the beginning of this file.
+**[additional params]** : Optionnal, it's a simple string.
 This params is only mandatory for 'surveillanceUnderSurveillance' to specify what zone to scrap.

-All scrapped datas are stored in the project/CSVs_scraps/ folder
+All scrapped datas are stored in the `project/CSVs_scraps/` folder

 #### Aggregating